soutrikmukherjee068-cmyk/PythonWeather/README.md

 # PythonWeather
-🌤️ Weather Forecast Terminal App
+🌤️ Weather Forecast Terminal Based Output

 «A beautiful and feature-rich Python CLI Weather App that provides real-time weather updates and a 7-day forecast using live API data.»